TTEC Interview Questions & Answers

 5. Can you give an example of a time when you had to prioritize tasks?

 “In my previous job, I managed a team of five people and oversaw multiple projects simultaneously.
 One day, I received an urgent request from a client who needed a report on a project that was due the next day.
 However, my team was already working on another project with a tight deadline.
-I prioritized urgent request and communicated with my team to reassign tasks and ensure that the report was completed on time.
+I prioritized urgent requests and communicated with my team to reassign tasks and ensure that the report was completed on time.
 I also informed the client of the situation and provided updates on the report’s progress throughout the day.
 By prioritizing the urgent task and reassigning tasks, I was able to meet both the urgent and the regular deadlines without compromising on quality.”

 6. Describe a time when you had to solve a problem creatively.